DaviTeodoro/use-atlas/README.md

 export default App
 ```

-> Have you notice the StaticMap?
+> Did you notice the StaticMap?
 It is your choice. useAtlas is agnostic about which static map service you chose.
 For more information see [using-with-map](https://deck.gl/docs/get-started/using-with-map).

 # API